Aviatorscode2/Donut-Finder/docs/tutorials/donut-type/search-donut-types-by-name.md

     c.
 You should see a response containing the details of the matching donut type in JSON format.

+**Note**: If no donut store name matches the search criteria, the service will return an empty array ([]), indicating that there are no donut stores with the specified name.

 ## Summary

 In this tutorial, you learned how to: